NUStreaming/CMCD-DASH/readme.md

     - client_profile_join_test_no_cmcd.js
 - Update the setup parameters in the two client profile files based on the target scenario, such as the numberof clients (`numClient`), minimum buffer (`minBufferGlobal`), maximum buffer (`maxBufferGlobal`), video location (`url`) and segment duration (`segmentDuration`).
 The set of video datasets are located in `cmcd-server/nginx/media/vod/`
 - Start a test using `npm run test-multiple-clients`.
 Note that testing is done in Chrome headless mode by default
-- Alternatively, to do a batch test with consecutive repeated runs for CMCD and NO CMCD (e.g. a batch test of 5 CMCD and 5 NO CMCD runs), update the parameters in the two client profile files and `batch_test.sh` and then run the batch test script with `sudo bash batch_test.sh`
+- Alternatively, to do a batch test with consecutive repeated runs for CMCD and NO CMCD (e.g., a batch test of five CMCD and five NO CMCD runs), update the parameters in the two client profile files and `batch_test.sh` and then run the batch test script with `sudo bash batch_test.sh`
     - Note that the parameter values in `batch_test.sh` will overwrite those in `package.json`, hence there is no need to edit the latter for this batch test run
-    - Note that the `jq` tool must be installed to use this batch test script: `sudo apt-get install jq`
+    - Note that the `jq` tool must be installed to use the batch test script: `sudo apt-get install jq`
     - If the batch test script is terminated prematurely, the background Chrome processes need to be killed
 - Once the runs are finished, clear any previous tc setup using `sudo bash tc-network-profiles/kill.sh` (this must be run before starting any new run)
-- On completing the test run, results are generated in the `results/<timestamp>_multiple_clients/` folder orderedby the test run’s timestamp
+- On completing the test run, results are generated in the `results/<timestamp>_multiple_clients/` folder ordered by the test run’s timestamp
 - To generate summary results across all clients in a test run, first navigate to the `results/` folder and then run `python generate_summary.py`